dembasowfr/multithread-image-convolution-cpp-openmp/README.md

 pip install -r requirements.txt
 ```

 * Compile using make.
 Build file for convolutional filter demo program is 'main'.
-See run.sh for a complete run

 * The ```run.sh``` file allows us to run both ```makefile``` and the rest of python commands that's going to execute the overall project.
 To run the project: